Cabarete, the Dominican Republic

 When we asked people living in Cabarete about club and activities where newcomers can meet others, they responded:

 "Cabarete, Dominican Republic, is a popular destination for expats, and there are numerous clubs and activities they can join to meet people and integrate into the local community.
 Many expats join sports clubs, particularly those focused on water sports like surfing, kiteboarding, and scuba diving, as Cabarete is renowned for its excellent conditions for these activities.
 There are also fitness clubs and yoga studios that attract a diverse crowd, including expats looking to stay fit and socialize.
 For those interested in the arts, there are dance classes, painting workshops, and music groups that offer a chance to learn new skills and meet like-minded individuals.
 Expats often participate in community service or volunteer work, which is a rewarding way to give back to the local community and make new friends.
 There are several non-profit organizations in Cabarete that welcome the help of expats, such as education initiatives and environmental conservation projects.
 Language exchange groups are another popular activity for expats.
 These groups provide an opportunity to practice Spanish with locals and help them with English, fostering mutual understanding and friendships.
 In addition to joining clubs and participating in activities, expats meet people in Cabarete through social events and gatherings.
 Many restaurants and bars host live music nights, trivia contests, and other events that draw a diverse crowd.
 There are also regular farmers markets, craft fairs, and cultural festivals that provide opportunities to mingle with locals and other expats.
 Lastly, many expats find that simply being open and friendly in their daily interactions can lead to new connections.
-Whether it's striking up a conversation with a neighbor, chatting with shopkeepers, or getting to know the staff at their favorite cafe, there are countless opportunities to meet people and feel at home in Cabarete," said one expat who made the move to Cabarete.
+Whether it's striking up a conversation with a neighbor, chatting with shopkeepers, or getting to know the staff at their favorite cafe, there are countless opportunities to meet people and feel at home in Cabarete," commented one expat who made the move to Cabarete.

 What should I bring when moving to Cabarete?